 Confirming to myself that I existed beyond the physical body was life changing.
 It was the proof I was looking for to be able to devote myself to spirituality above all else, and it helped me do just that.
 I knew that this was just the tip of the iceberg and that there was much more out there to explore and much more I was capable of.

-Though my initial astral experiences brought me a new sense of aliveness and boosted my confidence in choosing spirituality, I didn’t start to get much more out of them until I saw them in the context of the work for enlightenment, which is a concept Belsebuub emphasized in his work on astral travel.
+Though my initial astral experiences brought me a new sense of aliveness and boosted my confidence in choosing spirituality, I didn’t start to get much more out of them until I saw them in the context of the work for enlightenment, which is a concept Belsebuub emphasized in his word on astral travel and which he talks about in this video below: